MDA framework: Overview

+The paper also mentions a ninth kind of fun competition.
 The paper seeks to better specify terms such as 'gameplay' and 'fun', and extend the vocabulary of game studies, suggesting a non-exhaustive taxonomy of eight different types of play.
 The framework uses these definitions to demonstrate the incentivising and disincentivising properties of different dynamics on the eight subcategories of game use.

 From the perspective of the designer, the mechanics generate dynamics which generate aesthetics.
 This relationship poses a challenge for the game designer as they are only able to influence the mechanics and only through them can be produced meaningful dynamics and aesthetics for the player.

 The perspective of the player is the other way around.
 They experience the game through the aesthetics, which the game dynamics provide, which emerged from the mechanics.

 Criticism

 Despite its popularity, the original MDA framework has been criticized for several potential weaknesses.
 The eight kinds of fun comprise a rather arbitrary list of emotional targets, which lack fundamentals and how more types of emotional responses can be explored.
 It also has been challenged for neglecting many design aspects of games while focusing too much on game mechanics, and therefore not suitable for all types of games, including particularly gamified content or any type of experience-oriented design.